n5q/quacker/README.md

 Quacker 🦆 is a CLI based social media platform that allows users to share posts, follow others, and interact with content, entirely built with C++ and its corresponding SQLite3 library.

-### **Group Work Break-Down Strategy**
-We divided tasks based on strengths and collaboration needs:

-- **Nasif Qadri**: Responsible for backend development, including database design and implementation of the `Pond` class.
-- **Yousef Moussa**: Focused on frontend development and the user interface within the `Quacker` class.
-- **Omar Mahmoud**: Managed testing strategies, the data population script, debugging edge cases, and documenting/commenting code.

-However, all of us contributed to different parts of the project, so these roles were not strictly defined.

 ---

 ### **Code Execution Guide**